future-ui/future-ui/_input/002-rendering.md

 }
 ```

-In the following case, we use both `this.props` and `this.state` to
+Moving up in complexity, we can use both `this.props` and `this.state`
-return a more complex element.
+to return a more complex element.

 ```javascript
 class ComplexRender extends Component {